 Duo - Setup for Employees

 Duo Enrollment Process

-Before proceeding to activate Duo, Help Desk technicians must identity proof the employee to ensure security.
-To be identity proofed, an employee must come to the Help Desk with two forms of identification or show their forms of identification to the Help Desk through a video chat.
+Before proceeding to activate Duo, Service Desk technicians must identity proof the employee to ensure security.
+To be identity proofed, an employee must come to the GBIT Service Desk with two forms of identification or show their forms of identification to the Service Desk through a video chat.
 For anyone without easy access to campus, we offer a few video chatting options:

 - Google Hangouts

 If an employee is unable to access any of these methods, reasonable accommodations can be made.
 Please email email@example.com to discuss options.

 The following are acceptable forms of identification: